Eliza Lucas: Personal life

-Eliza soon gave birth to three sons and a daughter: Charles Cotesworth (1746–1825), George Lucas, Harriott Pinckney (1749–1830), and Thomas (1750–1828).
-George Lucas Pinckney, her father's namesake, died soon after birth in June 1747.
+The couple had three sons and a daughter: Charles Cotesworth (1746–1825), George Lucas, Harriott Pinckney (1749–1830), and Thomas (1750–1828).
+George Lucas Pinckney died soon after birth in June 1747.
 In 1753, the family moved to London for five years.
 Shortly after their return in 1758 to South Carolina, Charles Pinckney contracted malaria and died.
 Widowed, Eliza continued to manage their extensive plantations, in addition to the Lucas holdings.
 Most of her agricultural experiments took place before this time.

 The surviving Pinckney sons became influential leaders.
 Charles was a signatory of the United States Constitution and was the Federalist vice-presidential candidate in 1800.
 In 1804 and 1808, he was the Federalist candidate for president.
 Thomas was appointed Minister to Spain, where he negotiated Pinckney's Treaty in 1795, guaranteeing American navigation rights on the Mississippi River to New Orleans.
 He was the Federalist vice presidential candidate in 1796.
-Harriott married Daniel Huger Horry, Jr. and lived at Hampton Plantation, now a South Carolina State Historic Site.
+Harriott married Daniel Horry and lived at Hampton Plantation, now a South Carolina State Historic Site.

-Eliza Lucas Pinckney died of cancer, in Philadelphia in 1793.
+Eliza Lucas Pinckney died of cancer, in Philadelphia, in 1793.
+President George Washington served as a pallbearer at her funeral at St. Peter's Church, in Philadelphia where she had traveled for treatment.

-At the end of the 17th century, Antiguan political opponents of Eliza's grandfather, John Lucas, believed that the Lucas family had powerful influence in London through Henry Grey (1664–1740), later Duke of Kent, a senior member of Queen Anne's government; and Robert Lucas, 3rd Lord Lucas (1649–1705), then governor of the Tower of London.
-There is documentary evidence that the family used this influence for their own purposes.
-The West India merchant Thomas Lucas (c.1720–1784) and his business partner William Coleman were prominent.
-But, no researcher has documented a "blood" relationship between any of these men and the Antigua and South Carolina family.